gilinamcbride/redux-shop-shop/README.md

 ## Description

-This MERN application uses Redux, IndexedDB, and secure online payments with Stripe to create a functional e-commerce app.
+This MERN application was refactored to use Redux, in addition to IndexedDB and secure online payments with Stripe to create a functional e-commerce app.

 ## Requirements